ARMmbed/mbed-os-example-tls/authcrypt/README.md

-# mbed TLS Benchmark example on mbed OS
+# mbed TLS Authenticated Encryption example on mbed OS

 This application performs authenticated encryption and authenticated decryption of a buffer.
 It serves as a tutorial for the basic authenticated encryption functions of mbed TLS.